 They offer plenty of advice and insights to make your experiences affordable and memorable.
 Or, perhaps peak into Vinni’s LBS journey in this video:

-How to get into LBS
+How to get into London Business School

 Although candidates have numerous electives to choose between (effectively allowing for bespoke MBAs), each one will be put through rigorous quantitative work.
 Your ability to cope with these demands is best shown through your GMAT test results.
 If this isn’t naturally a strength area for you, plan to put in extra hours to achieve the best score possible.